December 2–20, 2019

 When making final arrangements, you agree to follow your organization’s protocols and to provide a safe environment for the student.

-Once you have finalized arrangements with a student(s), please email Monica Wilson with the name of the student you are hosting.
+Once you have finalized arrangements with a student(s), please email Ashley Arsenal with the name of the student you are hosting.
 We will then deactivate the externship posting.